Posted on 2/18/2013 by Tim Nations in the Learnings Blog

 - Broadening the digital footprint of the Church by facilitating the ongoing creation of adaptable digital resources and tools.

 The two primary components of the Beyond Digital initiative are the Beyond Digital Leadership Community and the Leadership Network Hackathons.
 The Beyond Digital Leadership Community is a two-year, peer-centered learning community that brings together innovative church leaders who place a high strategic value on digital tools, tactics, and spaces for accomplishing their church’s mission.
 These are churches that have “gone digital” to a high degree, but also recognize that having an app or an internet campus isn’t the extent of their digital reach.
 The result of the Beyond Digital Leadership Community will be the deployment of the most innovative digital tools of our time for the accomplishment of the timeless mission of the Church.
-Applications are now being accepted for the group that launches October 21-23 in Dallas.
+Applications are now being accepted for the group that launches April 28-30.

 Code for the Kingdom, Leadership Network’s Hackathons, will involve a series of creative contests designed to help churches engage and release the information technology innovation of the general public, without constraints of geographies, church membership, and cultures, to produce solutions that will advance the Kingdom.
 Code for the Kingdom hackathons will take place in metropolitan areas where there are significant technical talent pools, universities, and high-tech employers, including the San Francisco Bay Area, Austin, New York City, Raleigh, Seattle, and Los Angeles.
 For 2013, we will host a late spring or early summer event in the Bay Area, as well as a fall event in Austin, TX.